MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 :::image type="content" source="./media/security-trusted-workspace-access/semantic-models-create-new.png" alt-text="Sceenshot showing creating a new semantic model.":::

-View the details of the new semantic model.
+Viewing the details of the new semantic model.

 :::image type="content" source="./media/security-trusted-workspace-access/semantic-models-view-details.png" alt-text="Sceenshot showing the details page of the new semantic model.":::

-Preview the tables
+Previewing the tables

 :::image type="content" source="./media/security-trusted-workspace-access/semantic-models-preview-tables.png" alt-text="Sceenshot showing table preview in the new semantic model.":::

-Create a report built on the new semantic model.
+A report built on the new semantic model.

 :::image type="content" source="./media/security-trusted-workspace-access/semantic-models-create-report.png" alt-text="Sceenshot showing a report created on top of the new semantic model.":::